Mambouna/pgturbo/doc/from-scratch.rst

 * The ``set y position to pipe height +/- 230`` sets one pipe to be above ``pipe_height`` and the other pipe below ``pipe_height``.

-This code becomes much simpler in Pygame Zero.
+This code becomes much simpler in Pygame Turbo.
 We could write a single function that updates both pipes.
 In fact I split it a different way to make it clear that the reset actions go together::